spelletier1996/vention-inverted-pendulum/README.md

 TODO: how to actually run needs to be finished

 #### Originality
-As this is meant as a take home exam here I will list which code I wrote vs borrowed from external sources, excluding dependencies already listed.
-If not mentioned chances are I wrote them myself.
+As this is meant as a take home exam I will list borrowed code here.

 The imgui setup code (hmi.hpp GlfwInit) was taked from examples.

 The inverted_pendulum.cpp was based on an existing project found [here](https://github.com/jasleon/Inverted-Pendulum) with the equations being modified and the overall code being updated to meet more modern C++ standards.

-The controller code was also originally based on the above project but again updated to modern standards.
+The controller code was also originally based on the above project updated to modern standards.